slalom/dataops-docs/labs/data-lake.md

 - [ ] Delete the two extra files in `infra`:
   - `02_singer-taps.tf`.
   - `03_data-build-tool.tf`
-- [ ] Run `terraform init` and `terraform apply`, type 'yes' to deploy.
+- [ ] Run `terraform init` and `terraform apply`, then type 'yes' to deploy.
-- [ ] Wait for `terraform apply` to complete (should take approx. 2 minutes).
+- [ ] Wait for `terraform apply` to complete (approx. 2 minutes).
 - [ ] In the web browser, browse your AWS console to S3 buckets and confirm the new data lake buckets are created.

 ### Extra Credit Options

-_These bonus exercises are completely optional._
+_These bonus exercises are optional._

 #### EC Option #1: Upload a sample file to the data lake

+- [ ] After completing the steps above, go to the output from `terraform apply` (or alternatively you can run `terraform output`) and then copy the provided `AWS User Switch` command.
-- [ ] Copy-paste and run the provided `AWS User Switch` command so aws-cli can locate our AWS credentials
+- [ ] Paste the `AWS User Switch` command into your terminal so that aws-cli can correctly locate your AWS credentials.
 - [ ] Upload infra-config.yml to the data bucket: `aws s3 cp ../infra-config.yml s3://...`
 - [ ] List the bucket contents with `aws s3 ls s3://...`
 - [ ] In the web browser, browse to the bucket and confirm the file has landed.

 #### EC Option #2: Spin up Airflow on EC2

-- [ ] Copy the contents of the airflow sample file into an new `.tf` file in the infra folder.
+- [ ] Copy the contents of the [airflow sample file](https://github.com/slalom-ggp/dataops-infra/blob/master/samples/airflow-on-aws/02_airflow.tf) into a new `.tf` file in the infra folder.
-- [ ] Update the `source` value in the airflow file so that it matches the source prefix for the github repo (replacing the `../..` relative references).
+- [ ] Review the airflow module configuration and update the `source` value in the airflow file so that it matches the source prefix for the github repo (replacing the `../..` relative references).
+  - _Tip: You can use the file `01_data-lake.tf` as a sample for what `source` should look like when referencing an external module._
 - [ ] Rerun terraform apply and note the error message.
 - [ ] Rerun terraform init and then run terraform apply again.
 - [ ] In the web browser, browse to your new airflow instance.